 Luxury and Amenities: Another crucial aspect that differentiates yachts from regular boats is the level of luxury and amenities they offer.
 Yachts often feature high-end furnishings, state-of-the-art technology, spacious cabins, well-equipped kitchens, and even recreational facilities such as swimming pools, jacuzzis, and helipads.
 These luxurious additions enhance the overall experience and comfort for those on board.

 Purpose and Design: The purpose and design of a vessel can also determine whether it is a boat or a yacht.
-While boats are built for various activities such as fishing, watersports, or transportation, yachts are primarily intended for leisure and entertainment.
-Yachts typically prioritize comfort, elegance, and style, incorporating sleek lines and sophisticated designs to cater to the discerning tastes of their owners and guests.
+While boats are built for various activities such as fishing, watersports, or transportation, yachts typically prioritize comfort, elegance, and style, incorporating sleek lines and sophisticated designs to cater to the discerning tastes of their owners and guests.

 Did You Know?

 - The term “yacht” originates from the Dutch word “jacht,” meaning “hunt.”
 Originally, yachts were fast and nimble vessels used by the Dutch navy to chase pirates and other ships.